 What is chronic obstructive pulmonary disease?

+Chronic obstructive pulmonary disease (COPD) is an umbrella term for a group of conditions that prevent the lungs from working properly and as a result, create breathing difficulties.
 The two most common forms of COPD are emphysema and chronic bronchitis.
 There is some debate on if asthma is considered a chronic obstructive pulmonary disease or if it is a separate respiratory condition.

-Damage to the lungs from COPD is permanent and the condition cannot be cured.
+Damage to the lungs from chronic obstructive pulmonary disease is permanent and the condition cannot be cured.
 However, treatment can help to keep the condition under control.
 In some people, breathing problems become progressively worse despite treatment and their quality of life is impaired.

-The main symptoms of COPD are:
+The main symptoms of chronic obstructive pulmonary disease are:

-If you have the symptoms of COPD and are referred to have further tests, you may have a spirometry test to evaluate how well your lungs work.
+If you have the symptoms related to chronic obstructive pulmonary disease and are referred to have further tests, you may have a spirometry test to evaluate how well your lungs work.
 You may also have blood tests or a chest x-ray performed to exclude the possibility of other conditions.
-If more tests are needed to confirm a diagnosis, you may undergo a CT (CAT) scan, a blood oxygen test or perhaps an electrocardiogram (ECG) or echocardiogram to evaluate the heart.
+If more tests are needed to confirm a diagnosis, you may undergo a CT (CAT) scan, a blood oxygen test, or perhaps an electrocardiogram (ECG) or echocardiogram to evaluate the heart.

 Can it be prevented?

-The basic goals of treating COPD are:
+The basic goals of treating chronic obstructive pulmonary disease are: